bradleybluebean/goodmoney-zuul-jobs/roles/docker-build-aws-credentials/README.rst

-This is designed to be run after `docker-build-pre` in situations where AWS credentials are available.
+This is designed to be in situations where AWS credentials are available.